framiere/a-kafka-story/README.md

-Make docker and mvn do their things first: run `./fetch.sh`
+Make docker and maven do their things once for all by running `./fetch.sh`

 1. [One zookeeper, one kafka broker](step1/)
 1. [One zookeeper, many kafka brokers](step2/)